nunomeira8/nunomeira8/README.md

 ## Hi there 👋

+I'm a 25yo Software Engineer degree from Portugal.

+Currently I'm working as a Junior Developer in Portugal.
+I have 2.5 years of professional experience in:
+- Java Spring
+- Angular
+- SQL Server

 <!--
 **nunomeira8/nunomeira8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.